dwavesystems/demos/graph-partitioning/README.rst

    :align: center
    :height: 100

-In the code, we create this Q matrix as a dictionary iteratively, looping over the edges and nodes in our graph just as we see in the summation of our QUBO expression.
+In the code, we create the Q matrix for this QUBO as a dictionary iteratively, looping over the edges and nodes in our graph just as we see in the summation of our QUBO expression.

 This demo generates an Erdos-Renyi random graph using the ``networkx`` package for our problem instance [1]_.
 The graph is constructed with 40 nodes, and each possible edge between two nodes appears with probability p=0.20.